Back to California

 School Technology Best Practices

-The bill requires the State Department of Education to create a guide for schools receiving federal funding on how to use technology better, hold webinars about it, and showcase successful tech integration.
+The bill requires the State Department of Education to create a guide for schools on how to use technology better, hold webinars about it, and showcase successful examples.

 What This Bill Does

-• Requires the State Department of Education to prepare a compilation of best practices for using technology in schools by December 31, 2027, specifically for those that receive federal funding.
+• Requires the State Department of Education to prepare a compilation of best practices for using technology in schools by December 31, 2027.

-• Needs the department to conduct at least three informational webinars in 2028 about incorporating these best practices into LCAPs.
+• Conducts at least three informational webinars in 2028 to teach local educational agencies how to incorporate these best practices into their LCAPs.

 Who It Names or Affects